thisguygil/thisguygil.com/README.md

 # thisguygil.com
 Welcome to the repository for my personal website, [thisguygil.com](https://thisguygil.com/).
-This project is built with HTML, CSS, Bootstrap, and JavaScript.
+This project is built with HTML, CSS, Bootstrap, and JavaScript, with Node.js on the backend.

 ## About
 This is my personal website where I showcase my projects, provide information about myself, and offer a way to contact me.